 Are the customers reacting to a specific feature?
 Do they hate it?
 Do they need it?
 Questions like these can provide useful information and lead to making important decisions for changing the product.

 This is the last phase of the product development life cycle.
-Iterate means to do again and again, that is, taking all learnings from the last phases of the development process and deciding which changes must be done to the product, service, or software.
+Iterate means to do again and again, that is, taking all learnings from the last phases of the development process and deciding which changes must be done to the product, service, software, or firmware (IoT with Python).